Contributing Gear Editor

 Size and Weight

 Consider your use case.
-If you’re going camping or want to maintain a portable lifestyle, a compact and lightweight power station is your best bet.
+If you’re going camping or want to maintain your electronic-heavy lifestyle, a compact and lightweight power station is your best bet.
 But you might sacrifice capacity and durability as a result.
 If it’s for home backup power and it’s not moving much, then extras like a big handle or wheels won’t be as much of a deciding factor.

 Type of Battery

 Most power stations use lithium-ion or lithium-polymer batteries because they’re lightweight, compact, and efficient.
 However, some models use lead-acid batteries, which can be bulkier but also cheaper.
-We didn’t test any lead-acid batteries so we can’t comment on them, and chose to stick to the leaders who use lithium for the above mentioned reasons.
+We didn’t test any lead-acid batteries, so we can’t comment on them.
+See our explanation of batteries (above) for more on choosing portable power stations based on battery type.

 The GoalZero Yeti 500x and Nomad 100 solar panel next to a river in the wilderness.

-The GoalZero Yeti 500x power station and Nomad 100 solar panel make a great seamless pair for renewable power.
-Photo: Steve Andrews/The Inertia
+The GoalZero Yeti 500x power station and Nomad 100 solar panel make a seamless pair for renewable power.
+Photo: Steve Andrews//The Inertia

 What is Surge Output Wattage?

-In the simplest terms, surge output wattage or peak power is the maximum power output that a portable power station can handle, but only for a very short period—usually a few seconds or minutes.
+Surge output wattage or peak power is the maximum power output that a portable power station can produce, but only for a very short period — usually a few seconds or minutes.
 It’s akin to the power station’s adrenaline rush, giving an extra boost when needed.

 Why is Surge Output Wattage Important?

 When comparing different portable power stations, keep in mind the type of devices you plan to power.
-For powering small electronics like phones, tablets, or laptops, the continuous wattage (the power it can deliver consistently) is usually more than sufficient.
+For small electronics like phones, tablets, or laptops, the continuous wattage (the power a portable power station can deliver consistently) is usually more than sufficient.
 However, if you intend to use devices with electric motors, make sure to check that the station’s surge output wattage can handle the startup power draw of those devices.

 Bigger isn’t always better.
 A higher surge output wattage often means a more expensive, larger, and heavier power station.
-So, choose a station that fits your needs—providing enough surge output for your devices without unnecessary excess.
+So, choose a station that fits your needs — providing enough surge output for your devices without excess.

 Understanding surge output wattage is an essential part of finding the perfect portable power station.
 By taking this into account, you can ensure a seamless power supply for all your devices, from the smallest smartphone to the largest refrigerator, giving you the freedom and flexibility to explore, create, and live your life unplugged.